lappd-daq/acdc-daq-revc/Plotting/environment/README.md

 Currently, each of the functions are designed to save the graph as a .png file.
 If this is not desired, comment out the "plt.savefig" lines.

-This would be better with classes.
-We know.
-We are sorry.